erictapen/typst-invoice/lib.typ

   vat: 0.19,
   // Check if the german § 19 UStG applies
   kleinunternehmer: false,
+  // Is the price of items including Vat or excluding vat?
+Default is B2C, inclusive.
+  includes-vat: true,
 ) = {
   set text(lang: "de", region: "DE")